 Inquiries regarding this work can be directed to the Claremont Station Project on 9326 3666, email email@example.com or visit www.metronet.wa.gov.au.

-For an overview of these major projects, please click here.
+For more information on major projects, please click here

 Residents living within the proximity of these upcoming works will have received correspondence from the Town providing project details.
 If you have any queries regarding these works, please contact us.